-The following due process procedures will be used for serious discipline infractions, which may result in suspension for more than five days and/or removal to an Interim Alternative Educational Setting (IAES).
-Whenever possible, it is the goal of the District to keep a student in his or her school of attendance and employ restorative elements throughout the process.
+The following due process procedures will be used for serious discipline infractions, which may result in suspension for more than ten days and/or removal to an Interim Alternative Educational Setting (IAES).
+Whenever possible, it is the goal of the District to keep a student in his or her school of attendance.
 However, there are serious infractions and violations specified in NRS, which require that a student be removed to an IAES.

-- 1. If a student has allegedly committed a "Big 3" violation (which includes Statutory Weapons Violations, Distribution (Sales) of Controlled Substances, or Battery on a District Employee with Injury), if there is a serious threat to Health, Safety, and Welfare, or if a student has been deemeda Habitual Disciplinary Problem, the school principal (or designee) will contact the Division of Behavior Placements and Hearings to discuss the matter and to determine whether an EmergencySuspension Hearing should be scheduled. - a.
-If a student has allegedly made a threat (verbal, physical, or through social media), schooladministration should follow the threat inquiry/assessment process.
-If there are questionsregarding the process please contact the building's assigned school psychologist.
-As warranted, the initial threat inquiry may prompt a comprehensive threat assessment to befacilitated by a team including a school psychologist.
-The initial threat inquiry results in a high level of concern, an emergency suspension should occur.
-In some cases, an emergency suspension may be considered if there is a medium level of concern.
-The comprehensive threat assessment should be completed, if at all possible, prior to the actual hearing (please reviewappendix materials further clarifying the threat inquiry/assessment process.) - i.
-Serious threats to health, safety, and welfare will be determined by the results of the threat assessment and any medical or emotional harm caused.
+- 1. If a student has allegedly committed a "Big 3" violation (which includes Statutory Weapons Violations, Distribution (Sales) of Controlled Substances, or Battery on a District Employee with Injury), if there is a serious threat to Health, Safety, and Welfare, or if a student has been deemed a Habitual Disciplinary Problem, the school principal (or designee) will contact the Division of Behavior Placements and Hearings to discuss the matter and to determine whether an Emergency Suspension Hearing should be scheduled3. - a.
+If a student has allegedly made a threat (verbal, physical, or through social media), school administration should follow the threat inquiry/assessment process.
+If there are questions regarding the process please contact the building's assigned school psychologist.
+As warranted, the initial threat inquiry may prompt a comprehensive threat assessment to be facilitated by a team including a school psychologist.
+The initial threat inquiry should occur prior to an emergency suspension.
+If the initial threat inquiry results in a medium or high level of concern, an emergency suspension should occur.
+The comprehensive threat assessment should be completed, if at all possible, prior to the actual hearing (please review appendix materials further clarifying the threat inquiry/assessment process.) - Serious threats to health, safety, and welfare will be determined by the results of the threat assessment and any medical or emotional harm caused.
 To assess the seriousness of a threat, consideration must be given to the age of the children involved and other prior history.